gfonseca18/100-Python-Challenges/2-Section.md

 #### Return the decimal part of a number
 7 - Write a function that returns the decimal part of a number.
-The output can be rounded to 2 decimal places. if decimal part is zero, the function should return the string: INTEGER
+The output can be rounded to 2 decimal places.
+If decimal part is zero, the function should return the string: INTEGER

 #### FzzBuzz Program